tyrellgordon/xquest/README.md

 Clone this repository into a directory of your choosing.
 ### Prerequisites

-In order to work on this project, you will need Unity, a popular game engine.
+In order to work on this project, you will need Unity.

 https://store.unity.com/

 ### Installing

-A step by step series of examples that tell you how to get a development env running

 Install unity, after installing open the cloned repository in Unity using Open Project